gohugoio/hugo/content/en/functions/resources/ExecuteAsTemplate.md

 ---
 title: resources.ExecuteAsTemplate
-description: Creates a resource from a Go template, parsed and executed with the given context.
+description: Returns a resource created from a Go template, parsed and executed with the given context.
 categories: []
 keywords: []
 action: